Feroz Shah Kotla: Jami Masjid

 Jami Masjid is one of the most ancient and largest surviving mosque and monument, still in use.
 Architecturally it was built on a series of underground cells made of quartzite stone, covered with limestone.
 It is surrounded by a large courtyard with cloisters and a Prayer Hall.
 The Prayer Hall now in complete ruins was once used by the Royal Ladies.
 The masjid and its architecture is an example of Tughluq architecture.

 The entrance of Jami Masjid lies on the northern side.
 It is connected by a causeway to the pyramidal structure of the Ashokan Pillar.
-This mosque was visited by Timur in 1398 AD to say his prayers.
+This mosque was visited by Timur in 1398 to say his prayers.
 He was spellbound by its beauty and constructed a mosque in Samarkand in Mawarannahr imitating the design of this Masjid.
-This mosque is also known to be the place where Imad ul Mulk, a Mughal Prime Minister, got the Emperor Alamgir II murdered in 1759 AD.
+This mosque is also known to be the place where Imad ul Mulk, a Mughal Prime Minister, got the Emperor Alamgir II murdered in 1759.